-Although the window for submissions is currently closed, there are several options that may be available to you in your area.
+Although the window for submissions is now closed, there are several options that may be available to you in your area.
 You may want to look into becoming involved in your state or regional association’s committees.
-Also, you can volunteer to serve on a local arrangements committee for the 2017 National Conference.
+Also, you can volunteer to serve on a local arrangements committee for the 2018 National Conference in Utah.

-If interested in applying for committee service during the next cycle, opening in December 2017, you can request and review the current 2017-2018 Committee Service Guidelines for information regarding the expectations, eligibility, volunteer forms, and appointment process for committee members.
+Please review the current 2018-2019 Committee Service Guidelines for information regarding the expectations, eligibility, volunteer forms, and appointment process for committee members.

 Expand / Collapse All